bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

     Cortana has been enabled during a previous installation then please [disable it](https://www.windowscentral.com/how-turn-cortana-and-stop-personal-data-gathering-windows-10)

-- Please create and use *local* accounts rather than an online Microsoft linked user accounts
+- Please create and use *local* accounts rather than an online Microsoft-linked user accounts

 - In *Settings* / *Privacy*